riverlee/vcf_annotation/README.md

   3. Number of reads supporting the variant is implemented by taking from the **AO in the INFO column**.
   4. Percentage of reads supporting the variant versus those supporting reference reads is implemented as **ALT_DEPTH/REF_DEPTH**.
   5. Allele frequency of variant from ExAC API - **Use bulk query http://exac.hms.harvard.edu//rest/bulk/variant/variant**.
-  6. Any additional annotations that you feel might be relevant - **In the output file, last column is effect;gene;acid_change;protein_change;SIFT;PolyPhen;BIOTYPE**.
+  6. Any additional annotations that you feel might be relevant - **In the output file, last column is effect;gene;acid_change;protein_change;SIFT;PolyPhen;BIOTYPE**.G

-## Things can be improved
+## Things that can be improved

-- Use try/exception on the depth(DP) and alt depth (AO) when converting them into integer(int)
+- Use try/except on the depth(DP) and alt depth (AO) when converting them into integer(int)
-- Current load all the vcf records into a list.
+- Currently it loads all the vcf records into a list.
 When vcf is large(millions records), we can implemete it in a way that read a certain number of variants and  process them, then read the next certaion number of variants,process them until read all variants.
 - Type of variation could be implemeetd as a function instead of reading it from INFO
 - Variants effection could be implemeted local as a function by taking an gene annotation file.
 (E.g, GTF format)
-- Nice to add testing code, either unittest or pytest
+- Nice to have some testing codes, either unittest or pytest
--